Introduction To Distributed Computing

 The ability to scale easily isn’t the only advantage of distributed systems.
 Fault tolerance and reduced latency are other essential considerations.

-Fault Tolerance – a cluster of 10 machines spread across two data centers is more fault-tolerant than a single system.
+A cluster of 10 machines spread across two data centers is more fault-tolerant than a single system.
 Your application would continue to function even if one of the data centers caught fire.

-Low Latency – The light speed physically limits the time it takes for a data link to travel across the planet.
+The light speed physically limits the time it takes for a data link to travel across the planet.
 For example, in an optic fiber connecting New York and Sydney, the shortest time shaped time (the time it takes for a request to travel back and forth) is 160ms.
 With distributed systems, you can have a node in each city, allowing traffic to the closest node.

 Installing more machines rather than increasing the architecture of a single machine is what horizontal scaling entails.
 Some important points are mentioned underneath: